 DR is the new pre fault frequency service designed to slowly correct and deliver between +/- 0.015 and +/-0.2 frequency deviation.
 DM is a pre fault frequency service designed to rapidly deliver between +/-0.1 and +/-0.2 frequency deviation.

-DR and DM have now been will launched on the EPEX platform with DR planned to go live first.
-B, both of these new services are being will be procured at day ahead in EFA blocks on a pay-as-clear auction platform in the same way as DC.
+DR and DM have now been launched, both of these new services are being procured at day-ahead in EFA blocks on a pay-as-clear auction platform in the same way as DC.